 “Member States shall build upon existing mechanisms to ensure correct application of the regime governing the CE marking and shall take appropriate action in the event of improper use of that marking”

-The market surveillance authorities of the Member States check imported products and are able to indicate when non-CE-products are marked with a CE mark or a look-a-like.
+The market surveillance authorities of the Member States check imported products and are able to indicate when non-CE-products are marked with a CE logo or a look-a-like.
 They might also request the Declaration of Conformity, which is the first indicator to check if a product really complies with the CE requirements.

 For more information about what CE marking is and what the CE mark means, read this post.